eslavnov/ttmg_server/README.md

 1. Read the [Known issues](#known-issues).
 These should not be a problem for most people, but make sure you are aware of the limitations.
 2. Ensure you have [ESPHome Device Builder](https://esphome.io/guides/getting_started_hassio.html#installing-esphome-device-builder) installed (as a HASS addon or separately, it does not matter).
 3. Adopt your HAVPE device in ESPHome Device Builder.
 It will break your [automatic update notifications](https://voice-pe.home-assistant.io/guides/update/).
+4. Install [ffmpeg](https://www.ffmpeg.org/) which is required to convert audio streams for HAVPE devices.

 Now you can set everything up in 5 easy(-ish) steps!